Hanka8/FM-product-feedback/README.md

 - [TypeScript](https://www.typescriptlang.org/) - for type safety, improving code quality and maintainability
 - [React Router](https://reactrouter.com/en/main) - for handling navigation and routing within the application.
 - [React Loading](https://www.npmjs.com/package/react-loading) - to improve the user experience by visually indicating that the application is in the process of fetching data
-- [Framer Motion](https://www.framer.com/motion/) - for a more dynamic user interface by creating smooth transitions¨
+- [Framer Motion](https://www.framer.com/motion/) - for a more dynamic user interface by creating smooth transitions
-- [react-swipeable](https://www.npmjs.com/package/react-swipeable) - simply define swipe handlers using useSwipeable hook
+- [react-swipeable](https://www.npmjs.com/package/react-swipeable) - for defining swipe handlers using useSwipeable hook
 - [Vite](https://vitejs.dev/) - for the build
 - Git and GitHub - for version control
 - custom CSS and PostCSS - to convert px values to rem for better accesibility